cole-group/presto/README.md

 Copyright (c) 2025, Finlay Clark, Newcastle University, UK

+This package includes models from other projects under the MIT license.
+See `bespokefit_smee/models/LICENSES.md` for details.

 ## Acknowledgements

 All early development was completed by Thomas James Pope.
 Many ideas taken from Simon Boothroyd's super helpful [python-template](https://github.com/SimonBoothroyd/python-template).